No booking fees on the app

 *Information is subject to change.
 Please check the latest train timetable before your trip.

-No, you will need to transfer when travelling from Glasgow Central to Edinburgh (Waverley).
-TrainPal Train Journey Planner will assist you in finding the best train route.
-Enter the origin or destination places and other relevant details, then click "Search" to find the most suitable route.
+No, unfortunately, you need to transfer from Glasgow Central to Edinburgh (Waverley).
+Still, the TrainPal Train Journey Planner helps you find the best train.
+Just input your origin or destination places, then click "Search" to see the suitable route.

 Typically, you should plan to arrive at the station 15-20 minutes before your train is scheduled to depart.
 However, the size of the station and your familiarity with it can affect this timing.
 For larger or less familiar stations, leaving home earlier can help reduce stress and ensure a more relaxed journey.